 Arrival in Vancouver

 You’ll board a Vancouver-bound flight today to begin your Alaskan expedition cruise!
 If you purchased your airfare from Vantage, a representative will meet you at the airport and assist with your transfer to the hotel.
 After check-in, enjoy an afternoon at leisure.
+This evening, join your fellow travelers at the hotel for a Welcome Briefing and cocktail, followed by a Welcome Dinner.

 Explore Vancouver on a panoramic tour, embark the m/s Roald Amundsen